-Forced expiratory volume (FEV1) is a measurement taken from a pulmonary function test.
-It calculates the amount of air that a person can force out of their lungs in 1 second.
+Forced expiratory volume (FEV1) calculates the amount of air that a person can force out of their lungs in 1 second.
+FEV1 values that are lower than average suggest the presence of COPD.

 Working out a person’s FEV1 value can help diagnose chronic lung diseases, such as chronic obstructive pulmonary disease (COPD).
 FEV1 and other measurements also allow doctors to understand how severe the condition is and to track its progression over time.